Quantcast

 I haven’t had a chance to interview Mr Russo, so in fairness, I don’t know where he stands on environmental issues.
 Maybe he’s a real, “save-the-whales” kind of guy.
 (If you know Anthony, can you let me know how he feels about whales and other green issues in the comments?)
 And, I’m not really that mad at him for insisting on using coal-fired ovens in his franchises.
 However, I do think it’s newsworthy, considering the fact that things seem to be getting warmer around here.
 (The earth’s temperatures)

 And, I haven’t tasted his pizza.
 I know that Barry Benjamin, a great friend of mine, who happens to be focused on all things green, wouldn’t buy a pizza from one of Mr. Russo’s restaurants.
-(Barry was the photographer who took the picture that’s located on the inside flap of this new start-up business book)
+(Barry was the photographer who took the picture that’s located on the inside flap of this start-up franchise business book)

 I don’t think that Doreen would either.
 Jim might, though.